Sorry, you need to enable JavaScript to visit this website.

 Placement of children and youth outside of the home in Denmark

-For young people in the 18-22-year age group, the municipalities may offer continuation of residence when the young person has been placed (anbragt) outside the home.
+For young people in the 18-22 age group, the municipalities may offer continuation of residence when the young person has been placed (anbragt) outside the home.
 The residence can be prolonged until the young person turns 23.

 Health care

 In Denmark, part of the healthcare system is free.
 General practitioners, treatment at hospitals, and visits to the accident and emergency department are free.
-Furthermore, in Denmark, children and young people below the age of 22 are entitled to free dental treatment and a free childhood vaccination programme, including HPV vaccine for boys and girls.
+Furthermore, in Denmark, children and young people below the age of 22 are entitled to free dental treatment and a free childhood vaccination programme, including the HPV vaccine for boys and girls.
 Lastly, psychological counselling is free for children under 18 years, and in the 2021 Finance Bill, the pilot project with the free psychological treatment of young people under 25 years of age with light to moderate mental was made permanent.

-According to the Executive Order on Interpreting Assistance in Accordance with the Danish Health Act (bekendtgørelse om tolkebistand efter sundhedsloven, BEK nr 855 23/06/2018), citizens coming to Denmark have the right to interpretation in the Danish healthcare system free of charge for the first 3 years after their arrival.
+According to the Executive Order on Interpreting Assistance in Accordance with the Danish Health Act (bekendtgørelse om tolkebistand efter sundhedsloven, BEK nr 855 23/06/2018), citizens coming to Denmark have the right to interpretation in the Danish healthcare system free of charge for the first three years after their arrival.

 Exempted from the scheme are patients who have temporarily or permanently lost the ability to acquire and maintain the required Danish skills because of reduced physical or mental function.
-In addition, children under the age of 18, parents who accompany their children for treatment and interpretation in the Greenlandic or Faroese languages are not subject to the scheme.
+In addition, children under the age of 18, parents who accompany their children for treatment, and interpretation in the Greenlandic or Faroese languages are not subject to the scheme.

 The Act on Social Services obliges municipalities to offer treatment to people with problematic alcohol or drug use.
-This treatment must be effectuated within 14 days after contacting the municipality.
-Furthermore, the municipalities must offer anonymous treatment to people with a problematic alcohol or drug use who have no other social problems related to The Act on Social Services.
+This treatment must be effectuated within 14 days of contacting the municipality.
+Furthermore, the municipalities must offer anonymous treatment to people with problematic alcohol or drug use who have no other social problems related to The Act on Social Services.

 Since 2016, young trans persons can be offered transgender hormone therapy if they are in Tanner stage 2 or more.
-According to the Ministerial Instruction on Health Professional Support in Relation to Gender Identity Issues (vejledning om sundhedsfaglige hjælp ved kønsidentitetsforhold, Vej nr 9060 af 16/08/2018), the treatment consists of several conversations with medical specialists, paediatricians, and psychologists, and diagnosing through tests, surveys, and examinations.
-After the diagnostic course, the young person can be offered hormones that stop the young person entering puberty (suppressive hormone therapy).
+According to the Ministerial Instruction on Health Professional Support in Relation to Gender Identity Issues (vejledning om sundhedsfaglige hjælp ved kønsidentitetsforhold, Vej nr 9060 af 16/08/2018), the treatment consists of several conversations with medical specialists, paediatricians, and psychologists, and diagnosis through tests, surveys, and examinations.
+After the diagnostic phase, the young person can be offered hormones that stop the young person from entering puberty (suppressive hormone therapy).
 The young person can begin the second stage of treatment, which introduces cross-sex hormones when the effect of suppressive hormone therapy has been assessed and a thorough professional and individual assessment has been performed.
 Cross-sex hormones begin the transition from one sex to another.

 Furthermore, the young person can be entitled to speech-language pathological education in order to modify their voice and speech.

-• Health visitor/school nurse in primary and lower secondary education.
+• Health visitor/school nurse in primary and lower secondary education

 • Free dental care for children and young people under 18 years of age.
 From 2022 to 2025, the age limit will increase to include all young people below the age of 22, according to a new political agreement.
-Rehabilitation following hospitalisation.

 • Treatment of alcohol abuse